Bill Text: CA SB1089 | 2023-2024 | Regular Session | Chaptered

 (3) Notwithstanding any other provision of this subdivision, a person shall have no right to bring a private cause of action against a covered establishment for a violation of paragraph (3) of subdivision (a).

-(d) This section does not preempt or alter any other rights or remedies, including any causes of action, available under any other federal or state law.
+(d) Except as provided in subparagraph (B) of paragraph (2) of subdivision (c), this section does not preempt or alter any other rights or remedies, including any causes of action, available under any other federal or state law.

-(2) The covered establishment shall, no later than 30 days before a closure of the covered establishment takes effect, provide any information that it receives from the county and local workforce development board to each employee of the covered establishment.
+(2) A covered establishment that receives information from a county or a local workforce development board pursuant to paragraph (1) shall, no later than 30 days before a closure of the covered establishment takes effect, provide any information that it receives from the county and local workforce development board to each employee of the covered establishment.

-(b) After receiving a written notice described in Section 22949.91 from a grocery establishment, the State Department of Social Services shall post on its internet website for the electronic benefits transfer system, established pursuant to Section 10071 of the Welfare and Institutions Code, that lists the stores that accept the CalFresh program’s benefits information stating that the grocery establishment is closing and the closure date.
+(b) After receiving a written notice described in Section 22949.92.1 from a grocery establishment, the State Department of Social Services shall transmit to the Food and Nutrition Service of the United States Department of Agriculture information stating that the grocery establishment is closing and the closure date.

 SEC.
 3.